Unlocking the web to promote your app with Google, DraftKings, and Riot Games

 It shocked me.

-The next webinar in Singular’s next-gen attribution series is How to acquire app users from the web, and it’s a particularly critical topic right now with iOS 14 and it’s delayed-but-still-coming measurement changes.
+Singular’s next-gen attribution series features a webinar called How to acquire app users from the web, and it’s a particularly critical topic right now with iOS 14 and it’s delayed-but-still-coming measurement changes.
 But it’s mostly critical right now because the web is a huge untapped opportunity for mobile app marketers who have been locked into the place-an-ad-in-an-app-to-generate-the-install-of-another-app model.

 It’s a great model.